If you plan to visit Nashville, where do you go to see the best live music?

 If you want to experience the best live country music in Nashville while eating a bologna sandwich and drinking a beer, you must stop by Roberts Western World.
 It's a Nashville staple.
 Don't you dare leave Nashville without experiencing this place at least once?
 It's a seriously good time!

 The Basement East

 The Basement East is a prime music venue for live music in Nashville.
-Since 2015 the club has hosted Dashboard Confessional, Alice Cooper, Dawes, Cage The Elephan, Lukas Graham, Brandy Clark, Maren Morris, Chris Stapleton and more.
+Since 2015 the club has hosted Dashboard Confessional, Alice Cooper, Dawes, Cage The Elephant, Lukas Graham, Brandy Clark, Maren Morris, Chris Stapleton, and more.